mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 [Gitaly Cluster](https://docs.gitlab.com/ee/administration/gitaly/praefect.html) support
 for the Reference Architectures is being worked on as a collaborative effort between [the Quality Engineering and Gitaly teams](https://gitlab.com/gitlab-org/quality/reference-architectures/-/issues/1).
-When this component has been verified the Architecture specs will likely change notably as a result to support the new and improved designed.
+When this component has been verified some Architecture specs will likely change as a result to support the new and improved designed.

 ## Setup components